1. Dealing with the Passengers

 8. Homesick Survival

 *** In every situation, there’s always pros and cons.
 Thus, the above list of 8 Disadvantages of Working on a Cruise Line has its counterpart, the list of 8 Perks of Working on a Cruise Ship.
-In which case, only crew members can truly relate on these raised points. ***
+In which case, only crew members can truly relate to these raised points. ***